Arrioc/arrioc.github.oi/index.md

 ## The following is a code review that explains the code, analyzes the code for flaws, and decides on a plan.
-It's 41m.
-In the future I'll edit this down.
+The video is 41m.
+In the very near future I'll edit this down.
 It's a bit of a rough first draft. 😅

 Watch [Arrioc's Video!](https://www.youtube.com/watch?v=wDXqfWe2RQw)